-igure 13 represents all the FARM Assistance participants with at least 15% of their acreage in corn.
+igure 13 represents the 28 FARM Assistance participants with at least 15% of their acreage in corn.
 Following general production patterns in the state, these corn producers operate in the Northern Panhandle, Southern Plains, Central Texas, and throughout the Coastal Bend.
 The pie chart describes the general success level of those labeled as corn producers.
 In general, the financial outlook for corn producing participants was among the most favorable.
-Half of the group is identified as stable, 34% as successful, and only 14% are considered financially stressed.
+Fifty-four percent (54%) of the participants were listed as successful, 39% stable, and only 7% were considered financially stressed.